spezialis/tangibles_worlds/README.md

 - [x] Make the animation of the explosion.
 - [ ] ~~Every time the user approach one cube a new environment is loaded.~~
 - [x] ~~Attach the player to the VR camera.~~
-- [x] When the user put his hand inside a cube the world is revealed
+- [x] When the user put his hand inside a cube the world is revealed:
 	- [x] Clippin Plane
 	- [ ] Improve it by adding some light animation
 - [x] Improve the scripts for the serial communication between Unity and Arduino.
-- [ ] A lot of more stuff in the codes
+- [ ] A lot of more stuff in the codes.

 #### Some visuals
-- [ ] Create a storyboard for my virtual universe
+- [ ] Create a storyboard for my virtual universe.
 ![Alt text](Readme_data/Images/Test_scene.png)

 ### Arduino